gh-viewer/book/sharing-ui-components.md

 })
 ```

-Here we are importing the `Platform` and `StyleSheet` modules from React-Native. `StyleSheet` allows us to create styles using a similar API to CSS, as presented in [React-Native's documentation](https://facebook.github.io/react-native/releases/0.42/docs/style.html).
+Here we are importing the `Platform` and `StyleSheet` modules from React-Native. `StyleSheet` allows us to create styles using a similar API to CSS, as presented in [React Native's documentation](https://facebook.github.io/react-native/releases/0.42/docs/style.html).

 You may see examples inserting styles as plain JS objects in components rather than rely on styles defined by `StyleSheet`, and it will work as expected, but one major difference is that using `StyleSheet.create()` compiles the styles and sends them to the native side only once, later using references rather than sending the full object, which is more performant.
 As a good practice, prefer using `StyleSheet` whenever you can.